alexrodic/Conscience-by-Design/papers/09-Synthesis-How-I-Unified-the-Immeasurable-with-the-Measurable.md

 It is a bridge between immeasurable human conscience and the measurable systems we build.

 This bridge enables technology to serve the human being.
 That is my deepest contribution.
-I connected what once seemed impossible— and in doing so, opened the path to a future in which conscience and intelligence can coexist.
+I connected what once seemed impossible- and in doing so, opened the path to a future in which conscience and intelligence can coexist.

 Aleksandar Rodić, Entrepreneur, Founder of the Conscience by Design Initiative and Generation of Creation, Belgrade, 2025